unpc2026/diaryasprogrammer/README.md

 2. Show how they relate structurally.
 3. State the current abstraction level explicitly.
 4. Identify any unresolved conceptual dependencies.
-5. Confirm readiness to proceed.

-No new conceptual unit may begin before the whole snapshot protocol is completed.

 ---